maxpace1/The-Feegs/README.md

 The first player to run the game should create a lobby, and remaining players can join the existing room.

 ## Controls
+Many of the controls are not standard for FPS games.
+I selected controls based on my own setup of playing on a Macbook Pro without a mouse.
+As such, some bindings may feel odd or abnormal for more experienced or traditional PC gamers.
 ### Movement
 - Player movement: WASD keys
 - Sprint: Left Shift (HOLD)